Find out why I love evaluating homeschoolers by clicking here!

 What happens after the meeting?

-You will receive a detailed PDF of my notes for your records, as well as a PDF signed letter to submit to your district as proof of progress.
+You will receive a PDF signed letter to submit to your district as proof of progress.
+It includeds my contact information for the district.

 What if my child has unique and special needs?